dyonende/Scratch-comment-scraper/README.md

 ---

-*Disclaimer: the tools are not tested to work in different circumstances other than the exact described way in the thesis.
-It is possible that it requires adjustment to work properly for you*
+*Disclaimer: the tools are not tested to work under different circumstances other than the exact described way in the thesis.
+It is possible that it requires adjustment to work properly for you!*